danielavornic/sigmoid/04_linear_regression/README.md

 # Linear Regression

+In the majority of Machine Learning use-cases, following one or another form as a Data Scientist, you should create a model that predicts something.
+Be it a class, a numerical value, or a sequence of values.
+In this task, you will train your first Machine Learning Model - Linear Regression.

 In this task, we invite you to train 2 models on the selected Data Set that should predict the target column.
 The models are the following:

 - the LinearRegression from sklearn;
-- the Lin reg implementation offered in SMLH.
+- the Lin_reg implementation offered in SMLH.

 ## Selected Data Set